Moshe Gutnick

-Moshe D. Gutnick is an Austrailan Orthodox rabbi, and a member of the ultra Orthodox Chabad Hasidic movement.
+Moshe D. Gutnick is an Australian Orthodox rabbi, and a member of the ultra Orthodox Chabad Hasidic movement.
 Rabbi Gutnick is a senior member of the Beth Din (rabbinical court) in Sydney, Australia.
 Gutnick is currently President of the Rabbinical Council of Australia and New Zealand.
-Gutnick is the head of the NSW Kashrut Authority, the most widely known kosher authority in New South Wales.
+Gutnick is the head of the NSW Kashrut Authority.
 He formerly served as the rabbi of the Bondi Mizrachi Synagogue in Sydney.

 Early life

 Gutnick was born in Australia.
 His father, born in Ukraine, was Rabbi Chaim Gutnick, a Holocaust survivor.
 Rabbi Mordechai Gutnick and Rabbi Joseph Gutnick are older brothers of his.

 He was educated at the Yeshiva College and Yeshiva Gedolah in Melbourne, Australia.
 He continued his Rabbinic studies in New York and Montreal, and received semikhah (ordination as a rabbi) from both the Rabbinical College of Canada and the Central Lubavitch Yeshiva Tomchei Tmimim in New York.
 Gutnick also received Yoden Yoden (Yadin Yadin) (ordination as a Dayan (rabbinic judge)) from Talmudist Rav Pinchus Hirschprung as well as Rabbi Zelig Sharfstein.